Zheng-Lu/Spotify-Worldwide-Trends-Analysis/README.md

 Besides the detailed discovery of the dataset, our group spent a significant amount of effort studying and applying new machine learning techniques.
 We discovered that the standard linear regression does not provide a perfect prediction for the ranks, so we introduced the random forest method that used a more complex algorithm to do the regression.
 This section's codes took a long time to run, but we finally received a good prediction model.

-To analyse the number of streams geographically, we drew the distribution across the world by colour depths in Figure~\ref{fds-project-option-2:fig:distribution}.
-We observed large grey areas in Asia and Africa where we did not get any data, indicating that the Spotify chart contains only a small number of countries and regions that their service covered.
+To analyse the number of streams geographically, we drew the distribution across the world by colour depths and observed large grey areas in Asia and Africa where we did not get any data, indicating that the Spotify chart contains only a small number of countries and regions that their service covered.
 Especially, data from the limited number of regions in Asia made it insufficient to conclude general users' behaviour in the continent.

 <img src="images/distribution.png" width="900">